NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Quadratic Programming

 \subsection{Incorporating Manipulability into a QP}

 The manipulability measure, devised in \cite{manip}, describes the conditioning of a manipulator, or how easily the robot can achieve any arbitrary velocity.
-The manipulability measure is a scalar
+We observe that maximising the spatial translational velocity performance of the robot is more important than rotational performance.
+Acknowledging this, and to avoid mixing units and associated non-homogeneity issues, we adopt a strategy similar to \cite{ks} and use only the three rows of the manipulator Jacobian that correspond to the translational velocity $\mat{J}_t(q)$.
+The translational manipulability measure is a scalar

-We can consider the measure as the distance to a kinematic singularity where the manipulator Jacobian becomes rank deficient -- disallowing motion in certain task-space directions.
-A symptom of approaching a singularity is that the required joint velocities reach impossible levels \cite{peter}.
-During reactive control in dynamic environments, where the direction of the next step is not known ahead of time, isotropic velocity control is of paramount importance.
+which we can consider as a measure of the distance to a kinematic singularity.
+A symptom of approaching a singularity is that the required joint velocities reach impossible levels \cite{peter} due to the poorly conditioned Jacobian.
+For reactive control in dynamic environments the motion required at the next step is not known ahead of time, so the ability to achieve arbitrary task-space velocity is critical as will be demonstrated in Sec. \ref{sec:dodging}.

 We can use the time derivative of (\ref{eq:man0}) and incorporate it into the QP in (\ref{eq:qp0}) to maximise manipulability while still achieving the desired end-effector velocity \cite{mmc}